Hermann-SW/4DoF_robot_arm/README.md

 ### tools/gamepad

 Tool [tools/gamepad](tools/gamepad) allows to control 4DoF robot arm with (SNES) gamepad.
-All 8 buttons as well as all 4 axis buttons have functions:
+All 8 buttons as well as all 4 axis buttons have functions.
+Delta 1000/100/10 does 90°/9°/0.9° changes to servos:
 ![](res/snes.gamepad.png)

 ### pigpio pigs scripts